Union says 1,700 proposed job losses and closure of Havant firm site's 'devastating'

-A UNION said job losses and the proposed closure of a Havant energy firm’s site was ‘devastating’ for staff.
+A UNION says job losses and the proposed closure of a Havant energy firm’s site was ‘devastating’ for staff.

-Up to 1, 700 jobs are at risk at energy giant Ovo, including at its Penner Road site in Havant.
+Up to 1,700 jobs are at risk at energy giant Ovo – more than a quarter of its UK workforce of 6,200 – including at its Penner Road site in Havant, which is thought to be the company’s biggest base.
+It employs about 1,000 people in Havant but is set to be closed.

+Ovo took over SSE’s gas and electricity home energy supply business two years ago.

 Read More